KazaiMazai/Puredux/README.md

 - With Store it's possible to create substate proxies that allows to scope app features effectively.

 ### Does Proxy Store deduplicate state changes somehow?
 - No, Proxy Store observers are triggered at every root store state change.
-Store proxy is only for scopeing state to app features
+The only store proxy purpose is to scope entire app state to app features

 ### How to unsubscribe from store?